alanszlosek/grrr-orms/readme.markdown

 * PHP 5.3 and later
 * My dbFacile project

-Requirements: Since it leverages the great late static binding capabilities found in PHP 5.3 and later.
+I'm so thankful for late static bindings which arrived in PHP 5.3.